rootsongjc/kubernetes-handbook/content/en/notice/migrating-to-alibaba-cloud.md

 Meanwhile, the blog has also done a lot to improve the site, thanks to [Bai Jun away @baijunyao](https://github.com/baijunyao) strong support, a lot of work for the revision of the site, including:

+- Changed the theme color scheme and deepened the contrast
 - Use aligolia to support full site search
 - Optimized mobile display
 - Articles in the blog have added zoom function